Tony Conigliaro: Baseball career

-Conigliaro was signed by the Red Sox in 1962, at the age of 17, for $20,000.
+Conigliaro was signed by the Boston Red Sox in 1962, at the age of 17, for $20,000.
 In 1963, he batted .363 with 24 home runs, and an on-base plus slugging (OPS) of 1.139, playing for the Wellsville Red Sox in the Single-A New York–Penn League.
 He was the league's Rookie-of-the-Year and its Most Valuable Player.
-In the fall of 1963, he played instructional league baseball in Sarasota, and was included on the Red Sox 1964 roster coming into spring training.
-At 19 years old he made the team going into the 1964 season, without returning to the minor leagues.
+In the fall of 1963, he played instructional league baseball in Sarasota, Florida, and was included on Boston's roster coming into spring training.
+At nineteen years old he made the team going into the 1964 season, without returning to the minor leagues.

-During his 1964 rookie season, Conigliaro batted .290 with 24 home runs and 52 runs batted in (RBI) but played in only 111 games due to a broken arm from being hit by a pitch and further breaking some of his toes in August.
-On the first pitch of his first at-bat in Fenway Park, in the team's 1964 opening home game, Conigliaro hit a towering home run in the second inning against the White Sox.
-The proceeds of that game went to the John F. Kennedy Memorial Library, to honor the recently assassinated President, and those in attendance that day included among others Robert F. Kennedy, Ted Kennedy, and Governor Endicott Peabody.
-(His first major league hit came a day earlier against the New York Yankees, in New York.)
+During his rookie season, Conigliaro batted .290 with 24 home runs and 52 runs batted in (RBI) but played in only 111 games due to a broken arm from being hit by a pitch and further breaking some of his toes in August.
+On the first pitch of his first at-bat in Fenway Park, in the team's 1964 opening home game, Conigliaro hit a towering home run in the second inning against the Chicago White Sox.
+The proceeds of that game went to the John F. Kennedy Memorial Library, to honor the recently assassinated president, and those in attendance that day included among others Robert F. Kennedy, Ted Kennedy and Massachusetts Governor Endicott Peabody.
+(Conigliaro's first major league hit came a day earlier against the New York Yankees at Yankee Stadium.)
+His 24 home runs is the most in a season by a player before they turned 20.

-In 1965, Conigliaro led the league in home runs (32), becoming the youngest home run champion in American League history.
-He batted .269, with 82 RBIs and 82 runs scored, and a .850 OPS.
-He suffered a cracked wrist from a pitched ball that year, but still played in 138 games.
-In 1966, he hit .265, with 28 home runs and 93 RBIs, playing in 150 games.